aryansoni-git/soni-anime/README.md

 # sonianime (˶˃ᆺ˂˶)

-## Description

-Sonianime is a modern update of an older anime site, demonstrating advanced front-end development skills using React, Next.js, Tailwind CSS, and Swiper.js.
-This project features a responsive design, seamless navigation, and an enhanced user experience with interactive elements and a clean layout.
-Sonianime is designed to provide anime enthusiasts with an enjoyable browsing and downloading experience on any device.

-## Demo
+Soni-Anime is a cutting-edge anime website developed using Next.js 14 and Tailwind CSS, offering seamless anime movie downloads and a fully responsive design for a smooth user experience across all devices.
+The project is deployed on Vercel and features an interactive contact form powered by Web3Forms API.

 ![cover](/public/soni-anime-cover.png)